Let’s talk about building a lost-and-found app using Airtable and Glide. Support Ticket System AI Template

 Similar to the “Lost Items” table we need to create fields that provide a clear picture of the found item.

 These are vital details that aid in matching and efficient reunification.
+Project Management for Field Template

 - Item Name: A text field for a brief description of the found item.
 Make it descriptive and easily searchable.
 Use consistent terminology throughout the app.